raspberrypilearning/3D-scene/en/step_7.md

 ## Control your scene with variables

-In this step you will add a variable with a slider to control something in your scene such as a graphic effects, sound effects, movement or timing.
+In this step you will add one or more variables with sliders to control something in your scene such as graphic effects, sound effects, movement or timing.

 --- task ---